The Best Church Communication Software For 2025

 • Urgent/last-minute communication to the congregation

 Example – CallHub.
 The texting feature allows for peer to peer texting as well.
-It means you can have a personal one to one conversation with church members at scale.
-It is more personal than a bulk text, yet less time consuming than a phone-call.
+It means you can personally converse with church members at scale.
+It is more personal than a bulk text, yet less time-consuming than a phone call.

 Word of caution

-Ensure that you have explicit opt-in from the members before texting them.
-You can get opt-ins via communication cards, registration via online website, or simply asking them to sign up using a shortcode.
+Ensure that you have explicit opt-in from the members before text messaging them.
+You can get opt-ins via communication cards, registration via an online website, or simply asking them to sign up using a shortcode.
+Make you have a clued-in planning center that in monitoring opt-ins.

 Pro tip

 Bulk MMS and peer-to-peer texts are more engaging.
-You can also move pastoral chats online via peer to peer texting when your congregation cannot make it to church.
-An easy use, however, would be to use SMS opt-in to collect more information about your members.
+You can also move pastoral chats online via peer to peer texting when your congregation cannot attend church.
+However, An easy use would be SMS opt-in to collect more information about your members.
 Here is an example:

 4. Social media

-A channel that is naturally programmed to engage and build audiences – especially for gen zs and millennials.
-Being active on social media helps add social proof, and reach a new target audience for your church.
+A channel that is naturally programmed to engage and build audiences – especially for Gen Z and millennials.
+Being active on social media helps add social proof and reach a new target audience for your church.

 Remember to use those social channels that your audience frequents.
-For instance, if most of your audience is on Facebook and Instagram (and not necessarily Twitter), it may make sense to focus on the first two.
+For instance, if most of your audience is on Facebook and Instagram (and not necessarily Twitter), focusing on the first two may make sense.

 How can you use it?